microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/approval-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In [Azure AD entitlement management](../resources/entitlementmanagement-overview.md), retrieves the properties of an [approval](../resources/approval.md) object.
-This call can be made by an approver, providing the identifier of the [access package assignment request](../resources/accesspackageassignmentrequest.md).
+Retrieve the properties of an [approval](../resources/approval.md) object.
+This API request is made by an approver in the following scenarios:

+- In [entitlement management](../resources/entitlementmanagement-overview.md), providing the identifier of the [access package assignment request](../resources/accesspackageassignmentrequest.md).
-In [PIM for groups](../resources/privilegedidentitymanagement-for-groups-api-overview.md), retrieves the properties of an [approval](../resources/approval.md) object.
-This call can be made by an approver, providing the identifier of the [assignment schedule request](../resources/privilegedaccessgroupassignmentschedulerequest.md).
+- In [PIM for groups](../resources/privilegedidentitymanagement-for-groups-api-overview.md), providing the identifier of the [assignment schedule request](../resources/privilegedaccessgroupassignmentschedulerequest.md).

 ## Permissions